 3. Date Recertified

-ARTICLE VIII: RESPONSIBILITIES TO THE PUBLIC AND TO EMPLOYERS OF CERTIFIED PRACTITIONERS
+ARTICLE VIII: RESPONSIBILITIES TO THE PUBLIC AND EMPLOYERS OF CERTIFIED PRACTITIONERS

-A. The Board shall demonstrate that the testing mechanism(s) adequately measure the knowledge and skill required for entry, maintenance and/or advancement in the specialty of nutrition.
+A. the Executive Committee shall demonstrate that the testing mechanism(s) adequately measure the knowledge and skill required for entry, maintenance and/or advancement in the specialty of nutrition.
 This is assured through job analysis, test construction based on specified content and verified as valid and reliable.
 The examinations shall cover both a cognitive written exam and a practicum demonstrating desired skills and treatment applications.

-B. The Board shall award certification only after the skill and knowledge of the individual have been evaluated and determined to be acceptable.
+B. The Executive Committee shall award certification only after the skill and knowledge of the individual have been evaluated and determined to be acceptable.

-C. The Board shall assure that its recertification program is designed to enhance the continued competence of the individual.
+C. The Executive Committee shall assure that its recertification program is designed to enhance the continued competence of the individual.

-D. The Board shall publish a current list of those persons certified in the program(s) including the name, certification designation, office address and telephone number of the Diplomate, the date of initial certification, the date of recertification, and the current status (active, inactive, retired, suspended or revoked).
+D. The Executive Committee shall publish a current list of those persons certified in the program(s) including the name, office address and telephone number of the Diplomate, the date of initial certification, the date of recertification, and the current status (active, inactive, retired, emeritus, suspended or revoked).
 This listing is to assist the public and other Diplomates in making referral to certified clinicians and choice of accredited providers.
 No other information shall be made public.

-E. The Board shall discipline Diplomates for conduct deemed harmful to the public or inappropriate to the discipline.
+E. The Executive Committee shall discipline Diplomates for conduct deemed harmful to the public or inappropriate to the discipline.
 Any disciplinary action may be contested through the Disposition of Complaints process in Article XI.